zavalalabs/zavalalabs.github.io/_posts/2024-07-01-Lepow-DualView-Review.md

 #### Reality Vs Expectations

 A generic apple cable?!
 For a monitor???
 Come on folks!
 I was expecting a USB-C to USB-C cable.
-I mean, I get it, but I was hoping for a little more than a generic wanna be apple cable.
+I mean, I get it, but I was hoping for a little more than a generic want to Apple cable.
 This looks to have "fallen off the back of a truck" written all over it.